yassanvv/Grow-a-Garden-Notifier/README.md

 # Grow A Garden Discord Bot (ntfy.sh based notifications)

 This is a Python-based Discord bot designed to monitor stock updates from specific Grow A Garden Discord channels and send real-time notifications via [ntfy.sh](https://ntfy.sh).
-The bot colorizes terminal output based on item rarity and alerts users only when tracked items appear.

 ---